AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

 1. After reviewing the files, select **Import all** to import the content into Experience Manager Guides.
 If you select **Auto sync**, the files are imported automatically after you select **Save and Fetch**.

-## Operations you can perform on the impoerted data
+## Manage Git-imported content

-After you import content by using the GitHub connector, you can perform the following operations on the imported content:
+Once content is imported into Experience Manager Guides, you can use the available actions to manage the content and keep it synchronized with changes in the source repository.

 ![](images/git-connector-imported-content-options.png){width="600"}

 1. **Preview**: Preview imported content.
-If the source repository contains updates, review the differences and choose **Refetch** to import the latest changes.
+If the source repository contains updates, review the differences and use the **Refetch** option to import the latest changes.
 1. **Delete**: Remove imported content that is no longer required.
 1. **Rename**: Rename imported content for easier identification.
 1. **View log**: View the import log to review details of the import operation.